japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-KafkaSourceProvider.md

 `createMicroBatchReader` finds all the parameters (in the given `DataSourceOptions`) that start with *kafka.* prefix, removes the prefix, and creates the current Kafka parameters.

-`createMicroBatchReader` creates a <<spark-sql-streaming-KafkaOffsetReader.adoc#, KafkaOffsetReader>> with the following:
+`createMicroBatchReader` creates a <<spark-sql-streaming-KafkaOffsetReader.md#, KafkaOffsetReader>> with the following:

 * <<strategy, strategy>> (in the given `DataSourceOptions`)